Tax Rules

 Paraguay operates a territorial tax system - only income sourced within Paraguay is subject to Paraguayan taxation.
 Foreign-source income falls outside the tax base.
 This is a legitimate and well-established system, not a loophole.

-But the classification of what qualifies as "foreign source" versus "Paraguayan source" is where most people get it dangerously wrong.
-Working from Paraguay for foreign clients does NOT automatically mean foreign-source income.
-The source determination depends on where the economic activity occurs, not where the client is located.
+But the classification of what qualifies as "foreign source" versus "Paraguayan source" is where planning matters.
+Working for foreign clients can be favorable, but it is not automatically foreign-source just because the client is abroad.
+The source determination depends on the facts and documentation.

 Misclassifying your income can result in back taxes, penalties, and loss of tax residency status.